Brazil’s Petlove raises $150M from Riverwood, SoftBank to sell pet products and services online – TechCrunch

 The round is nearly double that of what Petlove has raised in its history.
 The company started its life as PetSuperMarket when it was founded in 1999 in the early days of the internet.
 Today, the company continues to operate an online store offering a wide range of pet products and services.

 Tarpon, SoftBank, L Catterton, Porto Seguro and Monashees also participated in the funding round, which brings the company’s total raised to a known $225.8 million over its lifetime, according to Crunchbase.
 Since January 2020 alone, Petlove has raised over $192 million.
 The company has declined to reveal at what valuation this last round was raised.
+But it did say that overall, sales increased by 65% in 2020 compared to the year prior.

 Petlove CEO Talita Lacerda said the company will use the new capital in part to further expand its logistics network with the goal of accelerating its delivery capabilities.
-In particular, it plans to expand its express delivery service, Petlove Já, which allows products to be delivered within 4 hours of placing their order, to other geographies.
+In particular, it plans to expand to other geographies its express delivery service, Petlove Já, which allows products to be delivered within four hours of an order being placed.
 Currently it is only available in a few cities in Brazil, such as São Paulo and Belo Horizonte.

 The funding will also go toward growing Petlove’s subscription program, which Lacerda said is the first of its kind in the country, and one of the company’s flagship services.
+During the pandemic, the company saw “a substantial growth” in its subscription service, which reached 75% of Petlove’s volume, according to Lacerda.

 “The Brazilian pet market is one of the largest in the world and Brazilian consumers are increasingly demanding digitally native products and services with a high level of customer-centricity,” said Francisco Alvarez-Demalde, co-founding partner and managing partner at Riverwood Capital, in a written statement.